radzevich/Compile-time-Dependency-Injection/README.md

 struct TransmissionDescriptor {};
 ```
 Now the descriptor needs to be specified as the default type of the template arguments.
-When the dependencies of the "FordMustang" class are resolved, the DI Container will identify this descriptor and substitute the corresponding implementation in its place.
+When the dependencies of the `FordMustang` class are resolved, the DI Container will identify this descriptor and substitute the corresponding implementation in its place.
 ```cpp
 template <
     typename TEngine = EngineDescriptor,